xtreamwayz/html-form-validator/docs/wiki/Getting-Started.md

 </form>
 ```

-You can check by the name attribute if a specific button is clicked.
+You can check by the button name attribute if a specific button is clicked.

 ```php
 // Returns a boolean